Full counting statistics after quantum quenches as hydrodynamic fluctuations: Introduction

-In integrable models, using generalised hydrodynamics (GHD) \cite{castroalvaredo2016emergent, bertini2016transport}, and the Quench Action method \cite{caux2013time, caux2016quench} to evaluate exactly the required long-time steady states, we show that our general formula specialises to a formula recently conjectured using space-time swap principles \cite{Bertini_2023_tFCS, Bertini_2024_tFCS}.
-This was verified in the quantum rule-54 cellular automaton \cite{Bertini_2023_tFCS, Bertini_2024_tFCS} (which admits two hydrodynamic velocities), and numerical data in the XXZ \cite{Bertini_2024_tFCS} model (with a continuum of velocities) are in accordance with our result that the formula receives corrections at higher orders in $\lambda$.
+In integrable quenches, using generalized hydrodynamics (GHD) \cite{castroalvaredo2016emergent, bertini2016transport} and the Quench Action method \cite{caux2013time, caux2016quench} to evaluate exactly the required long-time steady states, we show that our general formula specializes to a formula recently conjectured using space-time swap techniques \cite{Bertini_2023_tFCS, Bertini_2024_tFCS}.
+This was verified in the quantum rule-54 cellular automaton \cite{Bertini_2023_tFCS, Bertini_2024_tFCS} (which admits two hydrodynamic velocities).
+Moreover, numerical data in the XXZ model \cite{Bertini_2024_tFCS} (with a continuum of velocities) show agreement at small values of $\lambda$, but errors appear at large values.
+Notwithstanding finite numerical effects, this is compatible with our result that the formula receives corrections at higher orders in $\lambda$.